 The stores in my neighborhood have been showcasing children’s costumes for weeks already.
 Royal red capes and flared princess gowns seem to be as popular as ever.
 Last week I even saw some young entrepreneurs setting up shop in the trunk of their car, parked on a busy main road, and business was rocking!

 The grocery store aisles are bustling with people doing their mishloach manot shopping, and the party supply stores have enormous displays of baskets, cellophane, ribbon and other packing supplies.

 First, gather your ingredients.
-My recipe is dairy, but if you need pareve hamantashen, replace the cream cheese with an extra 2 tablespoons of juice and an extra 2 tablespoons of oil.
+My recipe is dairy, but if you need pareve hamantaschen, you can use non-dairy cream cheese, such as Toffutti.
 It will still be delicious—I can vouch for it.

 Mix the wet ingredients, then add the flour a little at a time until you form a smooth, soft, but not sticky ball of dough.

 Divide the dough in half.
 Use a rolling pin to roll half the dough out to about ⅛ inch thick.
 An easy way to roll dough without worrying about it sticking to the rolling pin is to roll it between two sheets of parchment paper.
 When I first heard this trick, I thought it sounded ridiculously complicated.
 But since the first time I tried it, I haven’t gone back to “regular” rolling.

 Tear a sheet of parchment paper.
 Place the dough in the center.
 Push down gently.
 Tear another sheet of parchment paper the same size, and place it on top of the dough.
 Put your rolling pin on top of the pile, and gently roll out the dough.